-Each time I passed by the flowers had a multitude of bees, ants, butterflies, plus the orange bugs from a previous photo.
+Each time I passed by the flowers, they had a multitude of bees, ants, butterflies, plus the orange bugs from a previous photo.

 Clematis terniflora produce masses of white flower clusters emerge from the axils of the upper leaves.
 Normally the flowers are bi-sexual, but information suggests monoecious vines with separate male and female flowers do exist.
 Each flower has 4 petal-like sepals (sometimes 5) while true petals are absent.
 I could go on, but it gets exhausting after a while.
 You can read from the links below. 🙂

 It is a little hard to explain the leaf system of this plant but I’ll give it a shot.
-Information says the leaves are opposite, petiolate, compound, pinnate… In layman terms, the “leaf stem” normally has a pair of opposite leaves followed by three leaves at the end, which is what a compound leaf is.
+Information says the leaves are opposite, petiolate, compound, pinnate… In layman’s terms, the “leaf stem” normally has a pair of opposite leaves followed by three leaves at the end, which is what a compound leaf is.
 It isn’t just one single leaf.
 Each leaf is connected to the stem by a “petiole”, which itself resembles a small stem.
 The main stems twine and have many branches and “leaf stems”.
 Information online gives multiple lengths of the stems.
 Some say 9’ other say 30’ and others somewhere in-between.